nwg/racket-wiki/RacketCon-Hackathon-2012.md

 ***

+If you claim a project, mark it on the wiki.

 # Documentation improvements

 See the Scribble [getting started](http://docs.racket-lang.org/scribble/getting-started.html) page for how to write documentation and also the Reference [style guide](http://docs.racket-lang.org/scribble/reference-style.html).